Al-Mazari: Early life

 Al-Maziri was described as a member of the tribe of Banu Tamim.
 There is a difference of opinion as to where Muhammad al-Maziri was born.
 Many sources state his place of birth as Mazara (modern day Mazara del Vallo) on the Western Sicilian coast.
-Others state that he was born in Mahdia, the Tunisian city where he lived for most of his life and also died.
-Among the most famous jurists and historians to place al-Maziri's place of birth as Sicily was the Medinan Maliki scholar Ibn Farhun.
+Others state that he was born in Mahdia, the Tunisian city where he lived for most of his life and also died, among the most famous jurists and historians to place al-Maziri's place of birth as Sicily was the Medinan Maliki scholar Ibn Farhun.
 He was born in 1061 CE (453 AH), the year in which Roger I of Sicily crossed from the Italian mainland and began his thirty-year conquest of Sicily from the Muslims.
 Muhammad spent his early life studying as a young boy in Mazara, in the South of the island, before he and his family crossed to Mahdia in modern-day Tunisia and settled there.
 Historians state the impending Christian invasion as the reason for their emigration.

 Al-Maziri's descent was from the Banu Tamim, an Arab tribe from which the Aghlabid rulers of North Africa and the Mediterranean islands descended from.
 The Banu Tamim had been one of the first Arab tribes to immigrate to North Africa from Arabia during the early conquest of Uqba ibn Nafi in the 7th century CE.
 Al-Maziri's distant grandfather was amongst the army led by Asad ibn al-Furat who conquered Sicily in the 9th century CE.

 The context in which al-Maziri was raised in Ifriqiya was equally turbulent to his Sicilian hometown.
 The political and social environment in the Maghreb was upheaved by the immigration of hundreds of thousands of Arab bedouins to North Africa as punishment by the Fatimid rulers to the Zirids for their cut from the Shiite Caliphate and pledging of allegiance to the Sunni Caliph of Baghdad.
 The event led to the sacking of Ifriqiya's cities, the most important of which was the capital Kairouan, and the departure of many scholars to Andalusia and elsewhere.
-Nevertheless, al-Maziri and his family remained, and he grew up in the new fortified Zirid capital of Mahdia.
-The turbulent events in which al-Maziri was raised has led historians to link his upbringing with his generally cautious character.
+Nevertheless, al-Maziri and his family remained, and he grew up in the newly fortified Zirid capital of Mahdia.
+The turbulent events in which al-Maziri was raised have led historians to link his upbringing with his generally cautious character.